 Label culture bottles with “CAR-T” and the unique product number, and a barcoded patient ID label

-Once culture specimen collected, run normal saline through CAR-T line until clear of cellular therapy product, disconnect IV tubing and attach new needleless connector to central line catheter port.

 DESTRUCTION OR RETURN OF INVESTIGATIONAL PRODUCT

 Refer to section 8.3.6 in the protocol for further information.

 Used or partially used IP and/or IP bags will be destroyed onsite according to site policies and the status should be documented on an On-site IP Inventory Log.
 IP is considered used once it is thawed.